 I know people who have rented a big alcove but ended up buying a VW California.

-Renting a caravan at home
+Renting a motorhome at home

 This will save you a lot of time and maybe even money.
-You fly to Spain, for example, and there you are already driving the caravan.
+You fly to Spain, for example, and there you are already driving the motorhome.
 Some rental companies also offer surfboards, paddleboards, bicycles or other equipment for a small fee.

 This was very popular in Portugal, for example, where you could choose from lots of different kinds of vans.
 Depending on the size and number of beds.
 Check out the company Indiecampers, they have vans in several places in Europe.